Le5tes/gravity-resolver/README.md

         }
     ]
 ```
+### Configuration
+Both Resolvers accept an input to the constructor for a gravity constant (default = 1)

 ### Considerations
 Gravity Resolver is suitable for smaller numbers of bodies.
 For larger numbers of bodies, Barnes Hut Tree resolver should offer greater performance.